cycleplatform/docs-portal/docs/getting-started/concepts/servers.md

 All servers on Cycle will go through the same provisioning process and all servers on Cycle will belong to a [cluster](/getting-started/concepts/clusters).

 When servers are provisioning, they go through a series of states leading up to a "live" state.
-Once they are in a live state, the user can deploy containers to the server through an [environment](/getting-started/concepts/environments).
+Once they are in a live state, the user can deploy containers to the server that belongs to an [environment](/getting-started/concepts/environments).

 ## Server Updates
 Users will not need to log into the server to install software or make changes.
 All software updates and installations are fully managed through the platform.